the-butterfly-effect/tbe/index.md

 Oh boy.
 Does TBE still contain bugs?

-Please log in to GitHub and [file an issue](https://github.com/the-butterfly-effect/tbe/issues) or contact lead developer [the-butterfly-effect](https://github.com/the-butterfly-effect) by e-mail.
+Please log in to GitHub and [file an issue](https://github.com/the-butterfly-effect/tbe/issues) or contact the developers [the-butterfly-effect](https://github.com/the-butterfly-effect) by e-mail.